Tuesday, October 5, 2010

 So, a new discovery and a surprising one too!
 Another step in becoming a little more self sufficient!

-Posted by Providence Acres Farm at 4:45 PM
+Posted by Sheryl at Providence Acres at 4:45 PM